elixir-circuits/circuits_quickstart/README.md

 * `osd32mp1` - Octavo OSD32MP1-BRK
 * `npi_imx6ull` - Seeed Studio imx6ull (select MicroSD boot mode)

-Once that's done, you're ready to burn the firmware to the MicroSD card.
+Once the download completes, you're ready to install the firmware on your device.

-## Burning the Firmware
+## Burning the Firmware for devices that boot from MicroSD

+These instructions will work for the Raspberry Pi, Beaglebones and other devices that either boot off MicroSD cards or can be configured to do so.
+If you're using a GRiSP 2, see the GRiSP 2 installation section.

 Navigate to the directory where you downloaded the firmware.
 We'll go through both `fwup` and `etcher` methods.